kenhkan/angular-curve/README.md

 ### Technologies

-Because ng-musical-brunch doesn't try to handle the assembly process itself, it supports anything found in the powerful ecosystem of Brunch!
+Because ng-brunch doesn't try to handle the assembly process itself, it supports anything found in the powerful ecosystem of Brunch!
 By default this repo supports: